-- 1. Attach the four (4) supplied mounting feet to the back of the controller enclosure either vertically or horizontally.
-Install the controller on a flat, non-vibrating surface.
+- 1. Attach the four (4) supplied mounting feet to the back of the controller and NRLY enclosure either vertically or horizontally.
+Install the controller and NRLY on a flat, non-vibrating surface.
 Do not mount the controller to a steel object that has a large temperature change (side of cooling tower, etc).
 This can cause water to condense inside the enclosure. - 2.
-Install water meters, chemical pumps, plumbing assemblies and the conductivity sensor (see drawing on back for Boilers). - 3.
+Install the conductivity nodes (NCON), water meters, chemical pumps, plumbing assemblies, valves, and the conductivity sensors (see drawing on back for Boilers). - 3.
 Install the provided strain reliefs with nuts, if necessary, by removing the attached black plugs and inserting strain relief through hole.
-Wire the conductivity sensor, water meters and 4-20 mA output; if applicable (see drawing on back).
+Wire the conductivity sensor, and water meters; if applicable (see drawing on back).
 Ensure wiring connections are correct or damage may occur. - 4.
 Wire pumps and/or valves directly to the terminals.
 If using a motorized ball valve, wire as per wiring instructions.
-Refer to the instruction manual for more details. - Apply power to the model B3310 controller, press "BACK" twice, press "7" System setup, press "2" Initialization, press "2" Whole controller, press "1" Yes.
+Refer to the instruction manual for more details. - 5.
+Apply power to the model B3410 controller, press "BACK" twice, press "5" System Setup, press "2" Initialization, press "2" Whole controller, press "1" Yes.
 After initialization, press the "BACK" key several times until you get to the main menu. - 6.
-Press "1" Process, Press "ENT".
+Install the conductivity nodes (NCON) in the software.
+Press "5" System Setup, press "7" Node Installation.
+See instruction manual for more details. - 7.
+From the main menu press "1" Process, Press "ENT".
 This screen allows manual control of the relay outputs to test the chemical pumps and valves.
-Press "BACK" to return to the Process screen. - 7.
+Press "BACK" to return to the Process screen. - 8.
 To calibrate the conductivity take a sample with a handheld conductivity meter, press the "CAL" button and type in the conductivity value, press "ENT".
 If the sample/cycle method is used, energize the blow relay, if necessary.
-See instruction manual for more details. - 8.
-Program the model B3310 relays for conductivity control and chemical feed schemes.
+See instruction manual for more details. - 9.
+Program the model B3410 relays for conductivity control and chemical feed schemes.
 See instruction manual for more details.